jobmetric/domi/README.md

 ```

 ### Publish the config
-Copy the `config` file from `vendor/jobmetric/domi/config/config.php` to `config` folder of your Laravel application and rename it to `j-domi.php`
+Copy the `config` file from `vendor/jobmetric/domi/config/config.php` to `config` folder of your Laravel application and rename it to `domi.php`

 Run the following command to publish the package config file: